 - Interpretive displays on the walls and in the floor

 - A synthetic mud display that gives kids the chance to get their hands into the mud and learn about what does and doesn’t belong in the mangroves

 - An interactive display that is accessible for all abilities, which allows visitors to spin hand pedals to appreciate the energy requirements of migratory birds

 Boondall Wetlands is a great place to take the bikes for a cycle along the paths and boardwalks, or go on a self-guided bushwalk.
 Download the ‘Hide ‘n’ Seek Children’s Trail checklist before you go and see how many ‘things’ you can spot!

 Entry to the Boondall Wetlands Environment Centre is free.
-Opening times to be confirmed.

-Coming soon – Moreton Bay Discovery Centre
+Now open! – Moreton Bay Discovery Centre

 The Moreton Bay Discovery Centre is located at Manly Harbour Village, offering insights into the wildlife and ecosystem of the beautiful Moreton Bay.

 Moreton Bay Discovery Centre offers visitors a state of the art, immersive environment that educates visitors on the wonders of the bay and encourages them to experience it for themselves, first hand.

 If you would like to make a donation towards the Moreton Bay Discovery Centre, or keep up to date with its progress, you can find out more here.